A Brief Peek at the Past

 With George Washington's personal recommendation, the United States Congress awarded Van Wart, Paulding and Williams the first military decoration of the United States, the silver medal known as the Fidelity Medallion..
 Each of the three also received federal pensions of $200 a year, and prestigious farms awarded by New York State..

 The three militiamen were highly celebrated in their lifetimes.
 Among other honors, each of the men had his name given to a county in the new state of Ohio: VGan Wert County, bearing a common alternate spelling of the name.

-Central Mutual Antique Fire Equipment Museum In 1876 Central Insurance Company was founded in Van Wert as a fire insurance company.
+Antique Fire Equipment Museum - Central Mutual Insurnace Company In 1876 Central Insurance Company was founded in Van Wert as a fire insurance company.
 The threat of disastrous fire was always very real in rural communities and the equipment used to fight fires was primitive.
 The president of Central Insurance Company. from 1964 to 1994, F. W. Purmort, Jr., took an interest in collecting fire equipment.
 He was particularly proud of Central’s heritage and gradually built Central’s Fire Museum into one of the finest privately held collections in the United States.